 difference in terms of its nature and the number of people likely to be affected?
 20. Could the impact constitute unlawful discrimination in relation to any of the Equality Duties?
 N 21.
 What further information or data is required to better understand the impact?
-Where and how can that information be obtained? ught int n Neighbourhood Plan will form part of the statutory Development Plan for Bracknell Forest once it is to legal force), and therefore relevant planning policies will be monitored as part of the 'Authority's'.
-22. On the basis of sections 7 - 17 above is a full impact assessment required?
-N Full assessment is not required, as no potentially negative impacts have been identified.
-The Plan has been produced by and for the local community of Bracknell Town.
-Furthermore, the electorate of Bracknell Town parish will have the opportunity to vote on whether the Plan is 'made' at a local community referendum.

-23. If a full impact assessment is not required; what actions will you take to reduce or remove any potential differential/adverse impact, to further promote equality of opportunity through this activity or to obtain further information or data?
-Please complete the action plan in full, adding more rows as needed.

-Action Timescale Person Responsible Milestone/Success Criteria Hold a local community referendum.
-Summer 2021 BFC Electoral Services Holding the local community referendum so a democratic decision on the Plan is made.
-Yes or No vote will decide whether or not the Neighbourhood Plan should form part of the Development Plan for Bracknell Forest and be used in planning decision making.
-'Make' the Plan (bring into legal force) so that it can be used when determining planning applications.
-Unknown at this stage Executive Executive agree to bring the Plan into legal force and a decision is published (in accordance with Regulation 19).
+Where and how can that information be obtained? ught into legal art of the statutory Development Plan for Bracknell Forest once it is ant planning policies will be monitored as part of the 'Authority 22.
+On the basis of sections 7 - 17 above is a full impact assessment required? been Brack produced by and for the loc as no potentially negative impacts have been identified.
+The Plan has cal community of Bracknell Town.
+Furthermore, the electorate of the opportunity to vote on whether the Plan is 'made' at a local 23.
+If a full impact assessment is not required; what a opportunity through this activity or to obtain further i tial differential/adverse impact, to further promote equality of in full, adding more rows as needed.
+Action Timescale Person Responsible Milestone/Success Criteria 'Make' the Plan (bring into legal force) so that it can be used when determining planning applications.
+19 October 2021 Executive Executive agree to bring the Plan into legal force and a decision is published (in accordance with Regulation 19).
 Monitor the effectiveness or otherwise of planning policies in the neighbourhood Plan.
 On-going (following the making of the Plan) Development Plan Team As decisions on planning applications are made using policies in the Plan (both delegated, committee and appeals), an understanding of the effectiveness of the policies will be gained.
+1 1
-24. Which service, business or work plan will these actions be included in?
-Planning

-25. Please list the current actions undertaken to advance equality or examples of good practice identified as part of the screening?
-The Council's Statement of Community Involvement (February 2014) sets out how the Council will consult on formulating planning policy documents.
+Monitor the effectiveness or otherwise of planning policies in the neighbourhood Plan.
+On-going (following the making of the Plan) 24.
+Which service, business or work plan will these actions be included in?
+Planning The Council's Statement of Community Involvement (February 2014) sets out how the Council will consult on equality or examples of good practice identified as part of the screening?
+The Council statement of Community Involvement (February 2014) sets out how the Council will consult on elapsing planning policy documents.
 The stages and nature of consultations on neighbourhood plans are also stipulated in national legislation, policy (National Planning Policy Framework) and guidance (Planning Practice Guidance).
 Bracknell Town Council undertook consultation to inform the preparation of the Plan prior to submitting the Plan to the Council (Regulation 14 consultation between 9 June and 20 August 2018).
 Bracknell Forest Council undertook a statutory 6-week public consultation on the submission version of the Bracknell Town Neighbourhood Plan (Regulation 16 consultation between 7 January and 18 February 2019).
 A focused consultation was also held during the course of the examination (between 18 November and 16 December 2019).
-The Plan will also be subject to a local community referendum, in line with regulations, which will ensure the process is democratic.
-26. Assistant director's signature.
-Signature: Mm Saler Date: 16/06/2021
+The Plan was also subject to a local community referendum on 9 September 2021, in line with regulations, which ensures the process is democratic.
+26. Assistant Director's signature.
+Signature: Mm Saler Date: 03/09/2021